Theatre company apologises after backlash over 'cancel culture' and political correctness play

-A Play, a Pie and a Pint, which has been running at Oran Mor arts centre in Glasgow for 17 years, said it was "truly devastated" and "deeply troubled" at the response of some audience members to Johnny McKnight's new show Joke.
+A Play, a Pie and a Pint (PPP), which has been running at Oran Mor arts centre in Glasgow for 17 years, said it was "truly devastated" and "deeply troubled" at the response of some audience members to Johnny McKnight's new show Joke.

 The comedy drama was one of the first new plays to be staged at Oran Mor under PPP’s new artistic director Jemima Levick.